• Skip to primary navigation

 • 2 12-ounce containers fresh strawberries washed, divided

-• 1 ½ cup granulated sugar divided
+• 1 cup granulated sugar divided, for the berries and whipped cream

 • 2 cups heavy whip cream